purescript-contrib/governance/README.md

 If you are a PureScript organization or user we encourage you to use any of these resources as you see fit!
 There is no need to attribute anything to the Contributors organization.

-This repository contains helpful resources and guidelines for Contributors:
+You may want to begin with these resources:

 - The [contributing](./contributing.md) guide helps new contributors get started with their first contributions to a member library.
 - The [library guidelines](./library-guidelines.md) guide outlines expectations for each library in the organization, including minimum requirements for maintenance, repository structure, documentation, and testing.
-- The [templates](./templates) directory contains a standardized set of files for libraries to use, including continuous integration, issue templates, linting rules for libraries that use the FFI, issue labels, and more.
-It also includes tools for setting up a new library or updating an existing one.
+- The [contrib-updater](./updater) CLI tool helps maintainers with tasks like standardizing repositories, setting issue labels, migrating new libraries into the organization, and more.
+It also includes templates for common files like READMEs, continuous integration, and more.

 ## What is the PureScript Contributors organization?